NOW is the time to communicate your health care wishes.

 Approximately 70 percent of us will lose decision-making capacity at the end of life.
 For this reason, among others, it is important to complete a health care proxy, designate a health care agent and alternate agent, and communicate your health care preferences.
 Failure to do so makes it much more likely that decisions may be made by someone you would not have chosen and that those decisions will not be consistent with your wishes.
 In addition, when no one knows the wishes of a loved one, conflicts can arise.
 None of us want to have our children or other loved ones disputing what we would have wanted or what is in our best interest.

-There are many reasons that people give for not completing advance directives; for example, "I don't have time," or "It's too overwhelming, or "I don't like talking about these things."
+There are many reasons that people give for not completing advance directives; for example, "I don't save time," or "It's too overwhelming, or "I don't like talking about these things."
 None of these reasons is good enough.
 There’s a saying: “It’s always too early until it’s too late.”
 You never know when you might become unable to communicate your wishes due to illness or injury.
-Advance directives should be filled out now, before it’s too late.
+Advance directives should be filled out now before it’s too late.

 You should discuss with your loved ones what makes life worthwhile and gives it meaning.
 Decisions concerning life-sustaining treatment are the most difficult for people to make, so you might want to discuss different scenarios to help guide the person making decisions for you as well as other family members.
 Here are a few examples of situations that might arise that you may want to discuss: